Frequently Asked Questions

 Why the generic products?

 It's a satirical commentary on the commodification of modern society.
-Or it was because the producers failed to attract any offers of payment for product placement (with the notable exception of the Pine Tree Air Freshener Company).
-According to Cox, most of these came directly from Ralph's Supermarket in Los Angeles, but they had to create the ones which said Food and Drink.
+Or it was because the producers failed to attract any offers of payment for product placement, with the notable exception of the Car-Freshner company (which, according to Cox, sent them "a whole bunch of air fresheners WITHOUT the scent, which is too horrible for anyone, even an actor, to endure for long").
+According to Cox, most of these generic products came directly from Ralph's Supermarket in Los Angeles, but they had to create the ones which said Food and Drink.

 Any goofs in the movie?